Table of contents

 - Negative media mentions

 A politically exposed person is, for example, a politician, high-ranking state official, judge, or their family members.
-Stricter rules apply to PEPs — enhanced due diligence (EDD).
+Stricter rules apply to PEPs — enhanced identification and customer due diligence (Section 9a).

 3. System of Internal Policies (§ 21)